BackofenLab/Cherri/README.md

 - featurs for lncRNAs: more cis than trans binding (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0150353)

-Feature from RNAz:
+Features according to the Antrag:
+- composition of the predicted duplex (such as interaction energy, number of intramolecular base pairs, number of unpaired bases, maximum loop length, seed length, average/maximum position-wise probability of an interaction etc).
+We will also use
+- information about absolute and relative (compared to the context) conservation of the associated binding sites as well as the p-value to get a hit in the genome that has a higher energy (i.e., against the background of possible interactions for the considered RNA) Feature from RNAz:
 - G+C content,
 - the A/(A+U) ratio,